wandb/weave/docs/docs/tutorial-rag.md

         answer = response.choices[0].message.content
         return {'answer': answer, 'context': context}

+# highlight-next-line
 weave.init('rag-qa')
+# highlight-next-line
 model = RAGModel(
     system_message="You are an expert in finance and answer questions related to finance, financial services, and financial markets.
 When responding based on provided information, be sure to cite the source."
 )

+# Here is our scoring function uses our question and model_output to product a score
+# highlight-next-line
 @weave.op()
+# highlight-next-line
 async def context_precision_score(question, model_output):
     context_precision_prompt = """Given question, answer and context verify if the context was useful in arriving at the given answer.
 Give verdict as "1" if useful and "0" if not with json output.
     Output in only valid JSON format.